 These qualifications have been developed with a panel of experts to ensure that the content is current and relevant and can lead to employment in the creative and media sector.

-The qualifications require learners to analyse, draw conclusions, interpret or justify, which are all examples of higher level skills.
+The qualifications require students to analyse, draw conclusions, interpret or justify, which are all examples of higher level skills.
 These skills support progression to higher education.